How To Overclock Your GPU

 What’s Necessary Before You Overclock Your GPU

 In the days when the concept of overclocking was still new, there was a certain mystique surrounding it.
 Many PC users might have been puzzled if they witnessed it.
-Today, the process has become extremely effective and uncomplicated, so there isn’t much preparation required.
+Today, the process has become extremely effective and simple, so there isn’t much preparation required.
 In fact, you might not even need to open your PC case.

 Tools